mxc42/starter_indicator_docs/configuration.md

 One primary remote is needed for each setup.
 It is the only configuration that sends acknowledgments to the base.
 Without a primary remote, the base will think no remotes are receiving its broadcasts.
 The primary remote is also the only configuration that will send battery low status to the base station.

-Primary remotes can be identified by a red flash on start up.
+Primary remotes can be identified by a red flash on the indicator LED on start up.

 # Secondary Remote(s)